Slicer/Slicer/Docs/developer_guide/extensions.md

   - GitHub is recommended (due to large user community, free public project hosting): [join Github](https://github.com/join) and [setup Git](https://help.github.com/articles/set-up-git#set-up-git).
 - If developing [C++ loadable or CLI modules](https://www.slicer.org/wiki/Documentation/Nightly/Developers/Modules) (not needed if developing in Python): [Build your extension](https://www.slicer.org/wiki/Documentation/Nightly/Developers/FAQ/Extensions#How_to_build_an_extension_.3F)
 - Test your extension:
-  - If you have built your extension then build the PACKAGE target to create a package file that you can install from the Extension Manager by clicking the small tool icon in the top-right corner.
+  - If you have built your extension then build the PACKAGE target to create a package file that you can install from the Extensions Manager by clicking the small tool icon in the top-right corner.
   - If you have not built your extension then set up your extension manually: [Build your extension](https://www.slicer.org/wiki/Documentation/Nightly/Developers/FAQ#How_to_manually_install_an_extension.3F)

 ## Documentation